Everything you need to know about restaurants in Jerusalem open on Friday night and Saturday/Shabbat.

 - Fully non-kosher with seafood and/or pork and bacon

-It is worth noting that not all non-kosher restaurants are open on Friday.
-Most significantly, Machneyuda, one of the best restaurants in Israel, is closed on Shabbat, as the whole of the shuk area in which it is located, is closed.
-This also includes Yudale Bar and Dekel, two other restaurants from the Machneyuda Group located in the same area, so are also closed on Shabbat.
+I want to clarify that not all non-kosher restaurants are open on Friday.
+Most significantly, Machneyuda, one of the best restaurants in Israel, is closed on Shabbat, as it is located near Shuk Machane Yehuda.
+The whole area around the shuk is closed on Shabbat. .
+Tzemah, Yudale Bar, and Dekel which are other restaurants from the Machneyuda Group, are located in the same area, so they are also closed on Shabbat.

 Read more: Top Ten Non-Kosher Restaurants in Jerusalem